microprediction/timemachines/README.md

 ### The skater signature

 Most time series packages use a complex combination of methods and data to represent a time series model, its fitting, and forecasting usage.
-But in this package a "model" is *merely a function* We mean *function* in the mathematical sense.
+But in this package a "model" is merely a function in the mathematical sense.

     x, s, w = f(   y:Union[float,[float]],               # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.